dhruvsaxena314/mercur-ai/SETUP.md

 Ask in plain English:
 - "Should we accept the 500-unit bulk order?"
 - "What's our financial position this month?"
-- "Weather in Varanasi — suitable for delivery tomorrow?"
+- "Weather in Berlin - suitable for delivery tomorrow?"
 - "Which items are low in stock?"

 ### 3. Get Decisions